 You can find me on these social networks:

-I’m married to Rachael King, a business and technology journalist for the Wall Street Journal, and we have a 16-year-old daughter Fiona who attends The Bay School of San Francisco.
+I have a 20-year-old daughter Fiona who attends Smith College.
 I also have a neurotic Bedlington Terrier named Pixel.

 I’m an ENTJ, an Aquarius, and a stereotypical member of Gen X. I enjoy listening to indie pop music, reading historical fiction, watching copious amounts of television, and imbibing Guinness and single malt whisky.